MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 Next, we invite the user, and then run the management agent sync rules in the following
 order:

 - Full Import and Synchronization on the `MIMMA` Management Agent.
 This ensures MIM Sync has the latest synchronization rules configured.

 - Full Import and Synchronization on the `ADMA` Management Agent.
 This ensures that MIM and Active Directory are consistent.
-At this point, there won't yet be any pending exports for guests.
+At this point, there are no pending exports for guests.

 - Full Import and Synchronization on the B2B Graph Management Agent.
 This brings in the guest users into the metaverse.
-At this point, one or more accounts will be pending export for `ADMA`.
-If there are no pending exports, then check that guest users were imported into the connector space, and that the rules were configured for them to be given AD accounts.
+At this point, one or more accounts are pending export for `ADMA`.
+If there are no pending exports, check that guest users were imported into the connector space.
+Also, make sure the rules are configured to give them AD accounts.

 - Export, Delta Import, and Synchronization on the `ADMA` Management Agent.
 If the exports failed, then check the rule configuration and determine if there were any missing schema requirements.

 - Export, Delta Import, and Synchronization on the `MIMMA` Management Agent.
 When this completes, there should no longer be any pending exports.

 ![Table listing Management Agents by Name, Type, Description, and State.](media/microsoft-identity-manager-2016-graph-b2b-scenario/506f0a093c8b58cbb62cc4341b251564.png)

 ## Optional: Application Proxy for B2B guests logging into MIM Portal

-Now that we have created the synchronization rules in MIM.
+Now that we create the synchronization rules in MIM.
 In the App Proxy configuration, define use the cloud principal to allow for KCD on app proxy.
 Also, next added the user manually to the manage users and groups.
-The options not to show the user until creation has occurred in MIM to add the guest to an office group once provisioned requires a bit more configuration not covered in this document.
+Configuring the option to prevent the user from showing until creation in MIM, or to add the guest to an Office group once provisioned, requires additional steps.
+These steps aren't covered in this document.

 ![Screenshot showing the MIM B 2 B manage users and groups screen.](media/microsoft-identity-manager-2016-graph-b2b-scenario/d0f0b253dbbc5edaf22b22f30f94dd3b.png)